SymbolixAU/colourvalues/README.md

 ### What does it do?

-It maps viridis colours to variables, and quickly\!
+It maps viridis colours to values, and quickly\!

+**Note** It does not perform a 1-to-1 mapping of a palette to values.
+It interpolates the colours from a given palette.

 ### Why did you build it?